 After take-off, the pilot can hand over flight control to the mission programme until within visual range of the mission’s first target.
 The pilot then resumes control of the aircraft for weapon delivery.

 The aircraft is equipped with an infrared acquisition and designation system (IRADS), which is integrated with the weapon delivery system.
 The pilot is presented with a view of the target on the head-up display, first from the FLIR and then from the DLIR.

-The weapon delivery and impact is recorded on the aircraft's internally mounted video system, which provides real-time damage assessment.
+Weapon delivery and impact is recorded on the aircraft’s internally mounted video system, which provides real-time damage assessment.

-The F-117A is powered by two low-bypass F404-GE-F1D2 turbofan engines from General Electric.
+F-117A is powered by two low-bypass F404-GE-F1D2 turbofan engines from General Electric.
 The rectangular air intakes on both sides of the fuselage are covered by gratings, which are coated with radar-absorbent material.